20 July 2016

 Just about a bike: Surly Steamroller [UPDATED]

 Long before I got my Pugsley, which of all my Surly bikes I hands-down ride the most these days, I got a Steamroller (and a little later, a Cross Check).
-A mud brown, first-generation Steamroller, in fact, sold then (as now) as a frame-set only.
+Mud brown, my first-generation Steamroller was sold then, as it is still now, as a frame-set only.
 I like to imagine that I was an early-adopter of the whole fixed-gear thing.
 Not true by a century or two, I know.
 But still, in these parts, when I bought it back in 2000, there weren't very many of us riding fixed, that's for sure.

 I built the bike from the ground up, including the wheels, doing what I could to emulate Rivendell's whole older-is-often-better ideal wherever I could along the way.
 So I've procured a few choice parts for it over the years: high flange silver Suzue track hubs, silver Nitto B115 bars, black cotton Velox bar tape and end-plugs, a black Suntour XC stem, a black IRD seatpost, a black Chris King 1" 2-nut headset, non-aero Dura Ace brakes and levers, and a set of purple Cook Bros. cranks (a gift from an old friend).
 I also plus-nutted a second bottle cage mount into the downtube, just because we had the jig and template for doing so at the bike shop where I was working that summer.